Prankul8/Bank-Loan-Analysis/README.md

 ### Adding Images

-You can find images of the dashboards in the `Output` directory of this repository.
+You can find images of the dashboards in the `Output` directory of this repository

 #### Summary Dashboard
 ![Summary Dashboard](/Output/Summary.png)